 Eligibility: Canadian businesses that are facing financial hardship as a direct result of the COVID-19 pandemic (drop in revenue, increase in expenses, etc.), have an active CRA Business Number (BN) on or prior to March 1, 2020, have an active business chequing/operating account with their CEBA lender at the time of application, have not previously used funding through CEBA and will not apply for CEBA through a separate financial institution; and intend to continue or resume business operations.

-Timeline: Ongoing intake.
+Timeline: Businesses can apply until June 30, 2021.
 For businesses that have not yet applied for a CEBA loan, you can start your application online with the Canada.ca pre-screening tool.

 Eligible Expenses: Non-deferrable expenses such as employee wages, rent/lease payments, utility payments, or etc., that were not incurred or agreed upon before March 2020.